bigpick/barelycompetent/content/about.md

 scripts geared towards consistent building and delivery of all possible service code.

+I have also been heavily focused on owning, desiging, implementing, and maintaining our entire org's CI/CD approach, including the paradigms, infrastructure, scripts, tools, and all other required pieces.

 Previously, I worked on a different team to help help deliver and publicly launch IBM's Next Generation Hybrid Cloud in it's first location, and then onwards to many more.